 I had expected to find Thailand a relatively backward Asian country, perhaps like Indonesia, but it is very modern, with a great road network, reliable power grid, clean well appointed guest rooms, orderly traffic (the best since Europe), well signed streets and highways.
 All in all, a great place to be on a motorcycle.
 Having said that the traffic is ordered, I did see my first road death of the trip here.
 In other countries, I had seen lots of recent accidents where you knew they had to have been fatal, including one very nasty looking one in Iran where a petrol tanker and a bus had a head on on a straight stretch of road.
 The wrecks were still smouldering when I passed, but all the victims had been removed.
+I learned latter that about 40 people died.
 Helmets are law here for the rider, but not the passenger.

 We flew direct from Kathmandu to Bangkok, and found a suitable guest house by about 9pm.
 I put all my gear in the room, then went out for a drink.
 I was sitting by myself at an outdoor restaurant close to the centre of the tourist area near Khao San Rd, when the table next to me struck up a conversation.
 There were two guys, an Australian, and a black African, as well as a girl who claimed to be a Malaysian.
 They seemed pleasant enough, and we chatted away for some time.
 I’d had two beers, I was tired, and felt like going back to the guest house, but they seemed to want to talk some more, so I bought another beer.
 At some stage, I went off to the toilet, came back and chatted some more, and that was the last clear memory I have until 12 noon the next day.
 I woke up in an unfamiliar hotel, 1 hour by taxi from my guest house.
 My wallet and good watch gone.
 I had just taken out cash from an ATM, and I had Australian and American dollars, as well as my credit cards and drivers license.
 All gone!
 I have vague memories of being in the taxi leaving, and thinking to myself ‘this is not good’, but I was unable to do anything about it.